🇦🇺 Australia

 Corporate General Manager Visa Pathway Australia

-Corporate General Managers can migrate via two employer-sponsored pathways: the 482 Temporary Skill Shortage visa (2–4 years) or 186 Employer Nomination Scheme (permanent residency).
-Both require VETASSESS assessment and employer nomination.
-Independent migration is not available for this occupation.
+Corporate General Managers can migrate to Australia via two key pathways: the 482 Temporary Skill Shortage visa for immediate staffing needs, or the 186 Employer Nomination Scheme for permanent roles.
+Both require VETASSESS skills assessment and employer sponsorship.

 Key Facts